padajar/padajar.github.io/_posts/2020-09-20-in-search-of-a-reset-day.md

-Summers also nice because I get to do things that I wouldn’t have time for otherwise.
+Summer is also nice because I get to do things that I wouldn’t have time for otherwise.
 I read books!
 Watched YouTube!
 Began Avatar: The Last Airbender!
 Played too much [SET](https://setwithfriends.com/)!

 But summer is over; It is fall, and I’ve started wearing jackets outside and the leaves will soon stop being green.
 And also there’s this thing called being an MIT student that takes up a little bit of my time.